WordPress/gutenberg/docs/designers-developers/developers/platform/README.md

 You can then use `npm run build` to build your project with all the default webpack settings already configured, likewise for formating and linting.
 The `start` command is used for development mode.
 See [the scripts package](https://www.npmjs.com/package/@wordpress/scripts) for full documentation.

 You can also play with the [Gutenberg Example #03](https://github.com/WordPress/gutenberg-examples/tree/master/03-editable-esnext) for a complete setup using the wp-scripts package.

+## Block Editor

+The [`@wordpress/block-editor` package](https://developer.wordpress.org/block-editor/packages/packages-block-editor/) allows you to create and use standalone block editors.

+You can learn more by reading the [tutorial "Building a custom block editor"](./custom-block-editor/README.md).